TrademarkTrademark

 Nothing else is needed besides the resource when using random_UUID, as it calls go-uuid to generate the UUID:

-By design, the values generated as part of the random provider will remain the same during every new Terraform plan and apply, unless told otherwise by a "keeper" in the configuration file.
-Keepers reference an attribute in the Terraform code, that if changed, will change the random value.
-The goal is to make the value of the random resource predictable in how it behaves.
-For example, you might want the name of an ec2 instance to remain the same unless the AMI, instance type, or environment type changes:
+By design, the values from the random provider stay the same on every new Terraform plan and apply, unless a "keeper" in the config file says otherwise.
+A keeper references an attribute in your Terraform code, and if that attribute changes, the random value changes with it.
+The point is to make the random resource behave predictably.
+For example, you might want an ec2 instance name to stay the same unless the AMI, instance type, or environment type changes:

 The random Terraform provider is useful whenever you need generated values for testing and simulation, with the rules defined in code instead of left to a person.
 Once you've tried the basic resources, spend some time on the keepers argument.
 It's the piece that decides when a random value stays put and when it regenerates, and that behavior is easy to get wrong if you skip it.